*This interview originally ran on May 10, 2018*

 It was a pleasant treat to speak with Mary Mouser.
-The young actress will be playing Samantha LaRusso, daughter of Daniel-San in the upcoming YouTube Red original program Cobra Kai, based on the legendary Karate Kid franchise.
+The young actress will be playing Samantha LaRusso, daughter of Daniel-San in the upcoming YouTube Red (now Netflix) original program Cobra Kai, based on the legendary Karate Kid franchise.
 I was very interested in speaking to Mouser prior to the one-day-only screening at Tribeca, which Mouser will be attending along with original series stars William Zabka, and, as her father, the original Karate Kid Ralph Macchio.
 Mouser speaks very highly of Macchio, and talked passionately about her love for the original franchise films.

 The following is a condensed and edited version of our telephone conversation.